fiskaltrust/rollout-doc/middleware/step-by-step/1-a-tse-per-cash-register/README.md

-* On the subsequent screen you need to select the previously added queue for this cashbox by ticking the correct row.
+* On the subsequent screen you need to select the previously added queue for this CashBox by ticking the correct row.

 ![](../images/select-queue.png)